1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![New Neo print head spare part](../assets/images/head_go_spare_web.jpg)

 The following picture shows a close up view of the printhead of the **Go** from the front view.
-At the bottom you can see the blue silicone sock of the heater block with the nozzle in the center and the orange tip of the ABL sensor at the left side.
+At the bottom you can see the nozzle in the center and the orange tip of the ABL sensor at the left side.

 ![Neo printhead front view](../assets/images/head_go_front_web.jpg)